TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-03-14-persist-claude-across-rebuilds.md

 ## Now rebuilds are a non issue

 Two things to persist, two different approaches - a volume mount for the directory, and a symlink for the lone file.
 Rebuild away.

+After all of these changes you need to do one rebuild to set up the volume, then you authenticate the extension and CLI.
+After that you manually copy the CLI's auth file to prepare for the symlink, and then you're good to go.
+Rebuilds won't make you lose your auth or history anymore, and you can keep iterating on your devcontainer without worrying about losing your session.
+Happy coding!